k2view-academy/K2View-Academy/articles/06_LU_tables/04_table_properties.md

 <p>Description</p>
 </td>
 <td style="vertical-align: top;">
-The table's description, useful for maintainability and on going project lifecycle, as well as for the GenAI tools that use this information to generate better results.
+The table's description, useful for maintainability and the ongoing project lifecycle, as well as for the GenAI tools that use this information to generate better results.
 </td>
 </tr>
 <tr>